suppam/suppam/README.md

 Interests -
 	Fitness, Cycling, Sports, Training, Music
+	as well as finding ways to use programming and code to visualize data and combine the hobbies

 <!---
 suppam/suppam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.